 Installation and Basics

 My CLI is written in Ruby.
 To use it you need a current Ruby installation.
-At the time of writing, that’s 2.3 or later.
+At the time of writing, that’s 2.4 or later.
+(Versions prior to 5.0 supported Ruby 2.3.)

 $ gem install wavefront-cli